Zen204/Zen204/README.md

 - 👋🏾 Hi, I’m Zen
 - 👀 I’m interested in software engineering, AI, and ML
 - 🌱 I’m currently learning how to use AI and ML to solve industry-related problems @ Accenture
-- 📫 You can reach me on linked in @ zenedwards
+- 📫 You can reach me on Linked In @ zenedwards
 - 😄 Pronouns: she/her
+- 🚶🏾‍♀️‍➡️ In my free time, I like to read Goodreads reviews
 - ⚡ Fun fact: Hummingbirds can fly backwards
-- 🚶🏾‍♀️‍➡️ In my free time, I like to read Goodreads reviews

 <!---
 Zen204/Zen204 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.